mrkarkihere/LLaVA-NICU-Prototype/pre-fine-tune-trials/PROMPT_1_TRIALS.md

 **RESPONSE:**
 Based on the visual indicators provided, it appears that repositioning is not being performed in this clip.
 The nurses are focused on the baby's head and neck area, which is consistent with the care and attention given to a new...

+# TRIAL 9 (INCORRECT)
+**PROMPT (CPR video):**
+Is Endotracheal intubation being performed in this clip?
+Provide three visual indicators that support your answer.
+Confidence: High/Medium/Low

+**RESPONSE:**
+Based on the visual indicators provided, it appears that Endotracheal intubation is being performed in this clip.
+Here are three visual indicators that support this...

+# TRIAL 10 (INCORRECT)
+**PROMPT (CPR2 video):**
+Is Repositioning being performed in this clip?
+Provide three visual indicators that support your answer.
+Confidence: High/Medium/Low

+**RESPONSE:**
+Yes, repositioning is being performed in this clip.
+Three visual indicators that support this answer are...

+# TRIAL 11 ()
+**PROMPT (Drying video):**
+Is Endotracheal intubation being performed in this clip?
+Provide three visual indicators that support your answer.
+Confidence: High/Medium/Low

+**RESPONSE:**
+Based on the visual indicators provided, it appears that Endotracheal intubation is being performed in this clip.
+Here are three visual indicators that support this

+# TRIAL 12 ()
+**PROMPT (ETT video):**
+Is positive pressure ventilation being performed in this clip?
+Provide three visual indicators that support your answer.
+Confidence: High/Medium/Low

+**RESPONSE:**
+Yes, positive pressure ventilation is being performed in this clip.
+Three visual indicators that support this answer are...

+# TRIAL 13 ()
+**PROMPT (PulseOximeter2 video):**
+Is Repositioning being performed in this clip?
+Provide three visual indicators that support your answer.
+Confidence: High/Medium/Low

+**RESPONSE:**
+Yes, repositioning is being performed in this clip.
+Three visual indicators that support this answer are...